jamiedavenport/jamiedavenport.dev/content/blog/authentication-with-serverless-auth0-and-golang.md

 * Give users access to all resources they might ever need.

 This is the approach I've used because it's simple but not without flaws.
-If users aren't meant to access all API routes then the authoirzer needs to know which ones to grant access to.
+If users aren't meant to access all API routes then the authorizer needs to know which ones to grant access to.

 * Disable caching so that a new policy is generated on each request.